After applying ACF2 PTF SO09195, thousands of violations started for SAF-ECF-PKDS-DEFAULT

 Cause

 IBM has support in place to enable the PKA Key Management Extensions control in class XFACILIT.
-See the IBM link below for more information in this area.
+See IBM documentation Controlling how cryptographic keys can be used for more information in this area.

 ACF2 support was added under z/OS 1.10 support, but a bug was in place where only CSFKEYS address spaces running NON-CNCL would work.
 PTF SO09195 corrected that coding error so any address space without NON-CNCL will also get the correct response.